geetha165/Bike_Sales_Dashboard/README.md

-# Bike_Sales_Dashboard
+# Bike Sales Data Analysis Dashboard (MS Excel)
+## Project Objective
-This project is an interactive dashboard built using Microsoft Excel to analyze bike sales data.
-It explores customer demographics like age, income, and commute distance to identify buying trends.
-The dashboard offers valuable insights for targeted marketing and decision-making.
+This project aims to analyze customer demographics and behavioral data to understand trends in bike purchases.
+The dashboard provides insights into customer income, commute distance, age group, and purchasing behavior.
+This can help stakeholders make data-driven decisions in marketing and sales strategy.